JinShil/BlazorWebView/README.md

 See the project in [WebKitGtk.Test](https://github.com/JinShil/BlazorWebView/tree/main/WebKitGtk.Test) for an example illustrating how to create a Blazor Hybrid application using the BlazorWebView.

 ## Status
 This poject was tested on Windows Subsystem for Linux, Raspberry Pi Bullseye 64-bit, and Debian Bullseye 64-bit.

+Note that on the latest Raspberry Pi Bookworm OS, you will likely encounter https://github.com/raspberrypi/linux/issues/5750.
+You can work around the issue by adding `webView.GetSettings().SetHardwareAccelerationPolicy(WebKit.HardwareAccelerationPolicy.Never);`.

 The root .vscode directory has the necessary configuration files to build, deploy, and debug a Raspberry Pi from a Debian Bullseyse 64-bit workstation PC.